 The fair value of loans payable is determined based on its carrying amount and utilizing Level 1 methods and assumptions.
-As of March 31, 2019, and December 31, 2018, the carrying amount of the Company's loans payable was \$32,563 and \$15,449, respectively, which equates to their estimated fair value.
+As of September 30, 2019 and December 31, 2018, the carrying amount of the Company's loans payable was \$10,000 and \$15,449, respectively, which equates to their estimated fair value.
 The fair value of the interest rate swap agreements was determined by discounting the future net cash flows utilizing level 2 methods and assumptions.
-As of March 31, 2019 and December 31, 2018, the fair value of the Company's interest rate swap agreements represented a liability of \$94,561 and \$59,779, respectively.
-The fair value of cash and cash equivalents, which is comprised of uninvested cash, is determined based on the net asset value per unit utilizing Level 1 methods and assumptions.
-As of March 31, 2019, and December 31, 2018, the carrying amounts of the Company's cash and cash equivalents was \$4,053 and \$3,627, respectively, which equates to their fair value.
-The Company's assets underlying the deferred compensation and non-qualified pension plans are determined by the fair value of mutual funds, which are based on quoted market prices from active markets utilizing Level 1 methods and assumptions.
-As of March 31, 2019, and December 31, 2018, the carrying amount of these securities was \$22,068 and \$20,388, respectively, which equates to their fair value, and is reported in the consolidated balance sheet in deferred charges and other assets.
+As of December 31, 2018, the fair value of the Company's interest rate swap agreements, which were settled in April 2019, represented a liability of \$59,779.
+The fair value of cash and cash equivalents, which is comprised of uninvested cash and the proceeds from the April 2019 issuances of common stock, tangible equity units, and long-term debt for the planned Peoples Gas Acquisition, which are held in an interest-bearing account, is determined based on Level 1 methods and assumptions.
+As of September 30, 2019, and December 31, 2018, the carrying amounts of the Company's cash and cash equivalents was \$2,030,568 and \$3,627, respectively, which equates to their fair value of mutual funds, which are based on quoted market prices from active markets utilizing Level 1 methods and assumptions.
+As of September 30, 2019, and December 31, 2018, the carrying amount of these securities was \$22,617 and \$20,388, respectively, which equates to their fair value, and is reported in the consolidated balance sheet in deferred charges and other assets.